 Don't miss cage diving with sharks in Port Lincoln - what an amazing experience!

 When to go?
-In the searing heat of the summer sun this trip would not be so pleasant, so pack your bags for this trip sometime between July and September.
+In the searing heat of the Australian summer, this trip would not be so pleasant.
+Instead, pack your bags for this trip sometime between July and September.

 How long?
 Allow around ten days from Perth to Adelaide will mean you have enough time to soak in the solitude of this beautifully scenic road.

 Tasmania’s island status often excludes it from collections of great Australian road trips but we saw no need for that here.
-Tasmania is an easy ride from Melbourne on the ferry or a simple 1hr 15 minute flight and the ocean road loops right round the island meaning you can stay close to the rugged beaches that encase this beautiful isle.
+Tasmania is an easy ride from Melbourne on the ferry or a simple 1hr 15-minute flight and the ocean road loops right around the island meaning you can stay close to the rugged beaches that encase this beautiful isle.
 History, culture and wildlife await you in the jewel of Australia.